orouvinen/mytype-backend/README.md

 ### Creating a database
 Assuming PostgreSQL in installed, database installation requires the following steps:
 **(Warning!
-The SQL script will re-create all existing tables, so be sure to back up any data before running the script.)**
+The SQL script will re-create all existing tables in the mytype database, so be sure to back up any data before running the script.)**
 ```
+# Assuming you are in project root directory:
+$ cd db
 $ createdb mytype
-$ psql mytype -f db/create-mytype-db.sql
+$ sh initdb.sh
 ```

 ### Environment configuration